 Landing At Tokyo Narita Airport

 If you’re headed to another country, you’ll need to pass through security again (no need to remove shoes and separate the iPad here) and the lines can be long.
-Last time it took us about 20 minutes, which wasn’t bad.
+Don’t make your layover at Narita tight.

 Japan Airlines also offers a family service and stroller rentals for family travelers but you will need to arrange this through the airline in advance.

 The Japan Airlines Sakura Lounge is nicer in Terminal 2 (the main building) with a salad buffet an amazing beef curry.
 The Terminal 2 Satellite building Sakura Lounge has a little bit of sushi, snacks, muffins, plenty of booze, juice, salad.

 You can access both lounges by flying business class or with oneworld Alliance Emerald status.
 Both have fancy Japanese bathrooms and massage chairs.

 However, we love the Japan Airlines first class lounge here and have written about its glorious sushi bar and other amenities.

 Don’t even think twice about flying to Tokyo if you can swing a ticket, because the journey is much easier than it used to be.
 It gives San Diego a gateway to Asia.